CELMA-project/CELMA/README.md

 * MES: Checking if implementation is convergent
 * parameters: Typical parameters

-Branch: SLEPSc - implementation of linearized equation using with the SLEPSc solver
+Branch: addingMonitors - adding monitors which are easier to implement in C++ than python